danluo7/hingtgen_rnaseq/README.md

 ## Use Ballgown in R for differential expression (DE) analysis using output from Stringtie ##
+## Perform A vs. B comparison, using all replicates, for known (reference only mode) transcripts

-(htseq raw counts will come later)
+(raw counts using htseq output will come later)

 	mkdir -p $hingtgen/de/ballgown/ref_only
 	cd $hingtgen/de/ballgown/ref_only/

-Use printf to create/print a file with ids, type (each sample is a type), and path to the file, as the header.
+Use printf to create/print a table with ids, type (each sample is a type), and path to the file, as the header.
 Then n returns a new line.

 Bascially, we need a table that needs to look like this to feed into R: